 The application we will build is a video processing application that will take a video file dropped into a S3 bucket, along with some user-defined parameters and extract a thumbnail of the specified frame, and store it into another S3 bucket.
 Since the video processing bit is a long-running process, we will use AWS Fargate to process the video.

 We have been building APIs for ages, with varying standards and design styles - SOAP web services, gRPC, REST, and until recently GraphQL.
-Instead of declaring a winning design style, I believe that each one of these design styles stands their ground, and it depends on the use case when to use which style.
+Instead of declaring a winning design style, I believe that each one of these design styles stands its ground, and it depends on the use case when to use which style.

 While researching for full, end-to-end, lifecycle API management tools, I discovered many that fit the bill.
 In this post, I compare some popular API platforms and specification formats.